 - March 9, 2018: Workshop Decline Notifications Sent

 When suggesting a workshop, please note:

-- You may submit up to two workshops for consideration.
+- You may submit up to two workshops and one learning lab for consideration.

-- You must indicate whether you are submitting for a 90 minute, 60 minute workshop or whether your submission may work in either 90 minutes or 60 minutes in length.
+- You must indicate whether you are submitting for a 90 minute, 60 minute workshop, a 20-minute learning lab micro-learning session or whether your submission may work in either 90 minutes or 60 minutes in length.

 - If selected, LTEN will schedule the date and time of your presentation.
 Unfortunately, we cannot accommodate date and time preferences.
-Workshops will take place on June 6-7, 2017 at the Gaylord Opryland in Nashville, TN.
+Workshops will take place on June 11-14, 2018 at the J.W.
+Marriott Desert Ridge in Phoenix, AZ